forsonny/Claude-Code-Novel-Writer/Documentation/README.md

 ### System Not Starting
 - Verify all configuration files are present
 - Check `.claude/agents/` directory has all sub-agent files
-- Ensure `launch-novel.sh` has executed successfully
+- Ensure proper file permissions are set

 ### Generation Stops
 - System includes auto-restart hooks to prevent stopping